CoToYo/NiceBlog/README.md

 ### [👉Demo Video](https://youtu.be/9MQK54GPSJE)

 ### How to run the code:

+before run this app locally, please make sure you have downloaded MongoDB.

 1. clone the code to your local environment.
 2. go into "/NiceBlog" directory.
 3. open terminal and run ``npm install`` command.